Surf Forecasts:

 Table - best surf conditions forecast for 30th Street/Ship Bottom over the next 16 days.

 Alright, Rusty here.
-Let’s look at what’s on the cards for Long Beach Island.
+Let’s have a look at what’s coming down the pike.

 Rusty.